fuzzylabs/matcha-examples/recommendation/README.md

 There's a bit of a setup required before unleashing `matcha`, the steps below will guide you through this.

+### &#9989; Pre-requisites

+Before you start, this example workflow requires the Azure CLI to be installed.
+See [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) for how to do that.

+You will also need to ensure you have installed [Docker](https://docs.docker.com/get-docker/) and that the Docker daemon is running on your machine.

+Finally, you also need to ensure that you have [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) installed on your machine.

 ### 🧬 Cloning

 Before you start, this example workflow requires the Azure CLI to be installed.
 See [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) for how to do that.